 Gleitmo is a special surface treatment to reduce the friction when tightening the screw joint.
+It is recommended by ABB for M6-M20 screw joints.
 Screws treated with Gleitmo may be reused 3-4 times before the coating disappears.
 After this the screw must be discarded and replaced with a new one.